Qualified doctors Certified medications Online consultation with aftercare

 • Also, you should get at least 30 minutes of physical activity a day.
 Exercise relaxes the mind and has a positive influence on mood.
 Taking long walks is also a good idea as walking improves sleep quality.

-Sometimes a healthy lifestyle isn't enough.
-If adopting a healthy lifestyle does not provide sufficient relief, talk to your doctor or hormone therapist.
-During the menopausal transition, levels of oestrogen and progesterone in the body start to fluctuate and decline, which in turn causes levels of serotonin to fluctuate.
+During menopause, levels of oestrogen and progesterone in the body start to fluctuate and decline, which in turn causes levels of serotonin to fluctuate.
 The neurotransmitter serotonin is a natural mood stabiliser.
-Low serotonin levels can lead to emotional changes, such as mood swings.
-Hormone therapy can counterbalance this effect.
+Low serotonin levels can lead to emotional changes, such as mood swings, crying spells, low mood and constant restlessness.
+Hormone therapy can restore balance, improving your mental well-being.

 Sources